lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 # Steps to create, upload to and deploy python code in a Docker image on AWS with endpoint access:

-#### Note: You don't need to type in the '$.'
+#### Note: You do not need to type in the "$" symbol.
 The "$" included in terminal command text here should be excluded when you type it in.
 The symbol is shown here to indicate that the text is a Terminal command.

 ## Step1: create (a root) AWS account
 https://console.aws.amazon.com/iamv2/home?#/users